thoughtbot/superglue/README.md

 Breezy's store shape is a unidirectional tree and falls on the extreme end of denormalization, every page is given a node in the redux tree.
 There is duplication of state across children for example, a shared `User` header.
 To update something like a shared header, you need to iterate over each page, find the header, and make updates.

-This might seem tedious, and prone to error, but thankfully Breezy give you tools that make it [easy](utility.md#forEachFragmentPathAcrossAllPages) to update and manage cross-cutting aspects like a shared header.
+This might seem tedious and prone to error, but Breezy give you tools that make it [easy](breezy-template.md#partial-fragments) to update and manage cross-cutting aspects like a shared header.

 ### How does it look like